 - obtain a vocational training certificate after receiving appropriate training

 The Department for Transport approves the mandatory DGSA exams.
 It has appointed the Scottish Qualification Authority (SQA) as its agent.
 SQA sets, marks and organises the exams, and issues the vocational training certificates for the whole of the UK, and the certificates are recognised in all European Union member states.
 Find out about the DGSA training courses and exams on the SQA website.

 Training courses for DGSAs are run by independent providers and by the trade associations for each mode of transport.
-Course lengths vary from two to five days, depending on the mode(s) of transport covered.
+Course lengths vary from 2 to 5 days, depending on the mode(s) of transport covered.

 Regulations for transporting dangerous goods by air, sea, road and rail transport

 International regulations govern the carriage of dangerous goods by road, rail, inland waterway, sea and air.